ffund/tcp-ip-essentials/lab-multicast/simple.md

 This will add a multicast route so that traffic from "romeo" (10.10.1.100) to 230.11.111.10 will be forwarded to `IFACE2`.
 (Note that this simple routing daemon will forward _all_ multicast traffic matching this rule, even if no hosts in the 10.10.2.0/24 subnet are subscribed to the multicast group.
 A more sophisticated router using PIM and IGMP will be able to selectively forward traffic only when needed.)

 Recent Linux kernels are set up so that they will _not_ respond to ICMP messages addressed to a broadcast or multicast address.
-To change this setting, on each host and the router, run
+To change this setting, on each host *and* on the router, run

 ```
 sudo sysctl -w net.ipv4.icmp_echo_ignore_broadcasts=0